UMass-LIDS/Tragen/README.md

 ## TRAGEN

 TRAGEN is a tool that produces synthetic traces that have similar caching properties as the original traces in the sense that the two traces will have the same hitrates in a cache simulation.
 TRAGEN is seeded with realistic footprint descriptor models [[1]](#1) computed using original traces from Akamai's production CDNs.
 Footprint descriptor models capture the caching properties of the original traces.
 Using footprint descriptors, TRAGEN produces a synthetic trace that fits the model.
+More detailed information about TRAGEN can be found in the paper below.

+Please cite the below paper on using TRAGEN.

+TRAGEN: A Synthetic Trace Generator for Realistic Cache Simulations.
+In ACM Internet Measurement Conference (IMC ’21), November 2–4, 2021, Virtual Event, USA.
+ACM,New York, NY, USA, 14 pages, https://doi.org/10.1145/3487552.3487845

 ## 1. Installation